iammelvink/vue-full-stack-e-commerce/README.md

 ## Repository for my vue-full-stack-ecommerce project

 Find out how to build an e-commerce platform.
-Author Melvin Kisten tackles CRUD functions and connects the system to a database of MongoDB (Document database), using NodeJS and for the front end, VueJS.
+Author Melvin Kisten tackles CRUD functions and connects the system to a database of MongoDB (Document database).
+Created a full-stack platform using JavaScript.
+The front-end was created using VueJS and the back-end was created using NodeJS, Express, MongoDB.
+Then I used Axios to link my back-end with my front-end.
+I also used Postman to test my end points.

 1. Methodologies/Project Management: